Æthelred the Unready: Æthelred's second reign 1014 to 1016

 The situation changed suddenly when Swein died on 3 February 1014.
-The Danish army immediately elected his son Cnut as king, but the leading English magnates seized the opportunity to return to their traditional allegiance in what Keynes calls "a sign of a basic sense of loyalty to a consecrated king".
+The Danish army immediately elected his son Cnut as king, but the leading English magnates seized the opportunity to return to their traditional allegiance in what the historian Simon Keynes calls "a sign of a basic sense of loyalty to a consecrated king".
 According to ASC C:

 Then all the councillors who were in England, ecclesiastical and lay, determined to send for King Æthelred, and they said that no lord was dearer to them than their natural lord if he would govern them more justly than he did before.
 Then the king sent his son Edward hither with his messengers and bade them greet all his people, and said that he would be a gracious lord to them, and reform all the things which they hated; and all the things that had been said and done against him should be forgiven, on condition that they all unanimously turned to him without treachery.
 And complete friendship was then established with oath and pledge on both sides, and they pronounced every Danish king an outlaw from England for ever.

-These pledges could only have been imposed on Æthelred because his rule was seen as having been both as an unjust ruler and a military failure, and Molyneaux sees the ability of the magnates to act collectively in the king's absence as "an illustration of the coherence of the English kingdom".
+These pledges could only have been imposed on Æthelred because his rule was seen as both unjust and a military failure, and Molyneaux sees the ability of the magnates to act collectively in the king's absence as "an illustration of the coherence of the English kingdom".
 Stenton comments that the terms "are of great constitutional interest as the first recorded pact between an English king and his subjects". Æthelred returned to England and went to London, the one place which had been consistently loyal to him in recent years.
 In late April he went north and drove Cnut out of the country.
 Before he left, Cnut ordered the hands, nose and ears of his hostages to be cut off.
 Thorkell's army was at Greenwich and Æthelred raised a tax of 21,000 pounds to pay it off.